-Looking back I have come to realize how incredibly powerful our minds are and yet how little we have learned about them.
+Looking back I have come to realize how incredibly powerful our minds and emotions are.
 In many ways, my struggles have been a blessing in disguise.
 I’ve needed to dig really deep and find creative solutions to solve some very difficult problems and in so doing, I have learned about the incredible ability I have – that we all have.
 Part of that ability is understanding our brain and the power of our unconscious mind.
 But there’s another even more powerful part.

 My Spiritual Awakening

 My life up to this point had been a hard slog, full of stress and drama and I was tired of it.
 If it wasn’t health problems, then it was employment problems or financial problems.
 I wanted some ‘me’ time.
 I wanted to work less and have more fun.
 The demands on teachers were ever-increasing, but the pay wasn’t.
 I couldn’t see myself enjoying teaching full-time until I was 65 but I had a mortgage to pay and limited retirement savings.
 Surely after all of these years of stress and struggle, I could have an easier and more enjoyable life.
 Maybe go away for a holiday or fix up our run-down house?

 I began questioning the purpose of life.
 I remember asking “Why would anyone create something so magnificent as a human being and then expect them to have a crap life?
 It didn’t make sense to me.
 If you had created something so wonderful surely you would only want positive experiences for it.

 And this made me very curious.
 I began thinking over the obstacles I had been faced with and the amazing way I overcame all of them.
 Then I thought “If I can move mountains because I had to, then surely I can move mountains because I want to”.